WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 get the same result.
 Perhaps this could be expressed as a formal expectation, but I am also treating this as more of an exploratory expression on the rote execution.

+> Implicit expectations, or expectations that cut across all usage of a feature can
+> be a powerful tool in your set of oracles and heuristics.
+Some of these are very general, and
+> you have to use your imagination to realize how they apply in that specific situation.

 The names of the select items kept growing
 ----------------------------------------------
 It took me a while to notice this, because I didn't find the resize column control in Test Case Studio